cburgelab/RBNS_pipeline/docs/output_information.md

 ### adapters/
 - Contains the enrichment values for all kmers that are a reverse complement of an adapter sequence.

-## unique/
+# unique/
 - This directory contains the same files as the 'split_reads' directory, except that each read library contains only 1 occurrence of each read (i.e., even if a read occurs at more than 1x in 'RBFOX3_input.lib_complexity', it only occurs once in these split read files).
 Our own analysis shows enrichments, etc. from these files are largely the same as those on the original split_read files, but if you have very low library complexity, you may want to use these read files instead.

-## logos/
+# logos/
-- If '' were requested, there will be a separate sub-directory for each k / Z-score threshold pair of parameters.
+- If 'ks_to_test_logos' & 'z_scores_for_logos' were requested, there will be a separate sub-directory for each k / Z-score threshold pair of parameters.
 For example (for k = 5, Z-score = 3):
 ### k_5_to_4_Zscoretokeep_3.0/:
 #### in_both/ contains the composite logos incorporating kmers that were sig. enriched in both halves of the logo pipeline run.
 A file like 'RBFOX3_5mer_seqlogos.pdf' contains the sequence logo(s) with a barplot in proportion to their summed kmers' enrichments if there is more than one logo, with other files in the directory containing only the sequence & probability logos; RBFOX3_5mer_logo0.PWM, etc. containg the PWMs of each logo
-#### A file liek RBFOX3_5mers_for_logo.in_both.pruned.txt contains the kmers that were aligned into each logo along with their stepwise R-1 weights (the unpruned version contains the full kmers; the .pruned version does not include any leading or lagging positions that were removed as they contained >75% unaligned weight.
+#### A file like RBFOX3_5mers_for_logo.in_both.pruned.txt contains the kmers that were aligned into each logo along with their stepwise R-1 weights (the unpruned version contains the full kmers; the .pruned version does not include any leading or lagging positions that were removed as they contained >75% unaligned weight.

-## counts/
+# counts/
 - Contains pickled dictionaries of various count types:
 #### naive/
 - Contains the raw counts, which are converted into frequencies for enrichments